bngarren/checkmate.nvim/README.md

 - Cycle to other [custom states](#todo-states) with `:Checkmate cycle_next` (default: `<leader>T=`) and `:Checkmate cycle_previous` (default `<leader>T-`)
 - Select multiple items in visual mode and use the same commands
 - [Archive](#archiving) completed todos with `:Checkmate archive` (default: `<leader>Ta`)
+- Search for your todos with `:Checkmate select_todo` or corresponding API

 Enhance your todos with custom [metadata](#metadata) with quick keymaps!